Reading time: 11 min.

 If your hair shedding is not limited to your fringe and you are also experiencing thinning on the top of your head, you may want to look at some female hair loss styles for thinning hair on the crown.

-Face types that go best with side-swept bangs: round shaped.
+Face types that go best with a side-swept fringe: round-shaped.

 Layered bangs are obtained by cutting your fringe at different lengths.
-Layering your bangs can add volume to thinning hair and give your style a youthful look.
+Layering your fringe can add volume to thinning hair and give your style a youthful look.

 They can be worn in several ways, from messy to side-swept and can be used to draw attention away from the thinning areas.

-Face types that go best with layered bangs: any face type, but best for heart-shaped.
+Face types that go best with a layered fringe: any face type, but best for heart-shaped.

-This fringe style is unruly, feathery and asymmetrical.
-It is similar to choppy bangs, but looser and messier.
+This fringe style for thin hair is unruly, feathery and asymmetrical.
+It is similar to choppy fringes, but looser and messier.

 Since there is a sense of unevenness and disorder about this cut, thinner portions on your fringe are easier to pass off as intended effects.
 And it makes a great short hairstyle for women over 50, as it gives you a youthful appearance.

-Face types that go best with shaggy bangs: any face shape
+Face types that go best with a shaggy fringe: any face shape

 9. Face-framing long bangs

-This style only involves two strands of hair which are longer than regular bangs but shorter than your hairdo and which frame your cheekbones.
+This style only involves two strands of hair which are longer than regular bangs but shorter than the rest of your hair, and which frame your cheekbones.
 They are ideal for a fringe that is thinning along the middle.

 However, if you are experiencing temple hair loss, this style may not be suitable for you (you can try wispy bangs instead).